m3fh4q/Quake3ArenaCPMADedicatedServerGuideLinux/README.md

 <br />
 <br />

-This tutorial will guide you on how to host a/multiple Quake 3 Arena CPMA servers(s) on linux.
+This tutorial will guide you on how to host a/multiple Quake 3 Arena CPMA dedicated servers(s) on linux.

 ## Table of contents :